fictzio/rpg-markdown/README.md

 ## Current status

+2021-01-21, RPG Markdown is used in the character sheet module for FictionBoard [FictionBoard Actor Module](https://app.fictionboard.com/actors)
 2020-11-29, The RPG Markdown concept is being used in my virtual tabletop project [FictionBoard](https://www.fictionboard.com).
 It's still in an early phase of development and I just restarted work on the parser and dialect specification.

 ## Contributing